Let's Learn Together

-Our new initiative, Let's Learn Together, provides a framework for families to engage with tough subjects.
-This year, we'll be working together to learn how to discuss race and the issues around it.
+This year, we are working together to learn how to discuss race and the issues around it.
 Through literature, activities, and expert presenters, you will challenge your attitudes and biases around race and learn the language you need to talk about it openly with your kids.
-You can attend a family workshop, an adult or teen program, or borrow a take-home kit with family friendly books and activities.

 Racial literacy is a set of skills needed to talk thoughtfully about race and to identify and respond to racism.
 We invite you and your family to get curious about why race matters in our society and to build a vocabulary that allows you to address fairness, equity, and justice.